Stancoo/contrastive_loss/README.md

 </p>

 As it follows, the first 8 pairs of columns show a good recovery in all four examples.
 Indeed, these are the main-group sequences and the weights were specifically optimized for them in the previous step.
 What is really interesting, is the evolution seen in the last two pairs of columns representing our defects: with more epochs their recoveries are getting worse.
-This is exactly caused by inclusion of the contrastive loss terms in <a href="#loss">loss expression</a>.
+This is the result of inclusion of the contrastive loss terms in <a href="#loss">loss expression</a>.